 Amid the often stressful hustle of catching a flight, these airports offer plenty of opportunities to find a moment of Zen with spa services, meditation rooms, yoga classes, and green spaces.

 The world’s busiest airports can conjure images of anxiety-inducing crowds and sweat-provoking sprints to the departure gate.
-But according to new research from British hotel and flight booking site Netflights, some of the biggest flying hubs can also be the most chill, courtesy of amenities such as relaxation areas, yoga rooms, and massage services.
+But according to new research from British hotel and flight booking site Netflights, some of the biggest flying hubs can also be the most chill, courtesy of amenities such as comfortable airline lounges, relaxation areas, yoga rooms, and massage services.

 Netflights ranked 25 of the world’s busiest airports based on factors such as spa or gym facilities, dedicated meditation or quiet spaces, yoga studios or classes, relaxation zones, outdoor or green space, prayer rooms, and spa services.